awslabs/kubeflow-manifests/website/content/en/docs/add-ons/storage/fsx-for-lustre/guide.md

 ## 2.0 Setup FSx for Lustre

-> Important: If you have deployed Kubeflow using any of the Terraform deployment options and have not set `enable_aws_fsx_csi_driver = false` then skip this section.
+#### Setup for Kustomize deployments

 You can either use Automated or Manual setup.
 We currently only support **Static provisioning** for FSx.

+#### Setup for Terraform deployments

+Follow the Manual setup.
+We currently only support **Static provisioning** for FSx.

 ### 2.1 [Option 1] Automated setup

+> Important: Terraform deployment users should not follow these Automated setup instructions and should follow the [Manual setup instructions](#22-option-2-manual-setup).

 The script automates all the manual resource creation steps but is currently only available for **Static Provisioning** option.
 It performs the required cluster configuration, creates an FSx file system and it also takes care of creating a storage class for static provisioning.
 Once done, move to section 3.0.
 1. Run the following commands from the `tests/e2e` directory: